 - Providing peer mentoring for leadership development.

-PHLAM is co-led by Dr. Marc Gourevitch, Chair of the Department of Population Health at NYU Langone Health, Dr. Angie Fagerlin, Professor and Chair, Department of Population Health Sciences, University of Utah School of Medicine, and Dr. Celette Sugg Skinner, Professor and Inaugural Chair of the Department of Population and Data Sciences at the University of Texas Southwestern Medical Center.
+PHLAM is co-led by Dr. Sameer Vohra, Chair of Southern Illinois University School of Medicine’s Department of Population Science and Policy, Dr. Angie Fagerlin, Professor and Chair, Department of Population Health Sciences, University of Utah School of Medicine, and Dr. Celette Sugg Skinner, Professor and Inaugural Chair of the Department of Population and Data Sciences at the University of Texas Southwestern Medical Center.

-Who Should Register for the PHLAM Virtual Annual Meeting?
+Who Should Register for the PHLAM Annual Meeting?

 The PHLAM Working Group is open to the leaders of academic entities at schools of medicine and schools of population health that focus primarily on the field of population health.
 By “academic entities”, we mean departments, divisions, centers, and institutes.
 Meeting attendees should have an interest in learning more about shared opportunities and challenges in directing academic population health efforts at their institutions, including matters of organizational structure, intra-school relationships, research agendas, healthcare delivery system involvement, community engagement, institutional expectations, and educational initiatives.